 Course units which are being offered jointly by the Faculties of Science, Arts and Management to students admitted for the B.Sc.
-Hons. in Computation and Management degree programme from a separate window by the UGC.
+Hons. in Computation and Management Study Programme from a separate window by the UGC.

 VII.
 Inter-Faculty Courses